GeoArchive/json-javascript-fast-search/README.md

-# json javascript : simple & fast Search
+# json javascript : fast Search
 You have a json object that is an array of objects containing a primary key?
 Find things FAST with this function, it's just under 200 lines of commented and uncompressed code!

 This function was developed for the GeoArchive project.\